15 Tips for Designing the Best Real Estate Apps

 4 – Property Finder

-Property Finder is a real estate app that uses a map-based interface to show properties for sale in the user’s area.
-The app has an excellent colour scheme and a flat design, making it easy to navigate on mobile devices and desktop computers.
+Property Finder is a real estate app that uses a map-based interface to show properties for sale in the user's area.
+The app has an excellent colour scheme and a flat design, making navigating on mobile devices and desktop computers easy.

 5 – Xome Real Estate Auctions

 Xome is a real estate auction company.
 Its app uses many visuals to display data and dramatically relies on icons and images.
-It doesn’t have virtual tours or interactive maps, but the search feature is excellent.
+The search feature doesn't have virtual tours or interactive maps, but it is excellent.